-In particular, it captures the characterisation of the item itself, its internal structures, appearance etc.
+In particular, it captures the characterisation of the item itself, its internal structures, appearance, etc.

 Like property P2 has type (is type of), this property is a consequence of the restricted focus of the CIDOC CRM.
 The aim is not to capture, in a structured form, everything that can be said about an item; indeed, the CIDOC CRM formalism is not regarded as sufficient to express everything that can be said.
 Good practice requires use of distinct note fields for different aspects of a characterisation.
+The P3.1 has type property of P3 has note allows differentiation of specific notes, e.g. "construction", "decoration", etc.